-Eating a healthy diet is crucial for healthier living, however, it's so important to think about the quality of the water that you are drinking.
+Eating a healthy diet is crucial for healthier living, however, it’s so important to think about the quality of the water that you’re drinking.

 We all learned in school that our bodies are made up primarily of water.
-But did you 50-75%.
-And water's function in our bodies is critical to good health.
+But did you know that our bodies are about 55-60% water?
+And water’s function in our bodies is critical to good health.

 Water transports nutrients, minerals, and chemicals to every cell in our bodies.

 Beyond that, consider these functions of water in our bodies:

 - Is a vital nutrient to the life of every cell

 - Regulates our internal body temperature by sweating and respiration